-The New York Knicks’ rollercoaster campaign continues, with the side coming back from its mid-season slump in style.
-After destroying the Nets, they won against the Philadelphia 76ers earlier today and, once again, the iconic franchise is loved by the New York media.
-Josh Hart, however, did not respond to this “love” too kindly.
+The New York Knicks campaign has been nothing but a rollercoaster ride this year with its fair share of ups and downs.
+And that looked set to continue with the side bouncing back from its mid-season slump in style.
+After destroying the Nets, they won against the Philadelphia 76ers on Saturday.
+And suddenly, the iconic franchise is being loved by the New York media once again.

 Advertisement

 The Knicks have had a solid season, all things considered.
 They even won the NBA Cup in December, after which their difficult stretch began.
-They were 2–8 in their last 10 games at one point, with the team suffering blowout losses to weaker teams like Dallas.
+They were 2-8 in their last 10 games, with the team suffering blowout losses to weaker teams like Dallas.

-Publications were not too kind to the Knicks roster, with many calling out their chemistry issues.
+News publications were not too kind to the Knicks roster, with many calling out their chemistry issues.
 They were being discussed as a potential play-in team, with some going as far as calling them a “lottery side.”
-Now, they are the darling competitors for the top once again.
+Now, they are the darling competitors for the top spots once again.
+Josh Hart, however, is not willing to respond to this “love” too kindly.

 “You guys can write what you want.
-Three games ago, we were turning into a lottery team, and now yall are like oh, we’re battling up the East,” stated Josh Hart after today’s Knicks’ victory.
+Three games ago, we were turning into a lottery team, and now y’all are like oh, we’re battling up the East,” said Hart after the Knicks’ victory over Philadelphia.

-It was a refreshing take.
-The only way to fight back against the narrative is by showing that it does not bother you.
+The only way for players to fight back against a negative media narrative is by showing that it does not bother them.
 Hart and New York were underdogs going into Philly.
-Now, they have reminded the East of who they are.
+Now, they have reminded the East of who they are and what their potential is.

 Josh Hart: “You guys can write what you want.
 Three games ago, we were turning into a lottery team, and now yall are like oh, we’re battling up the East.”